Resources to Quit Tobacco

 Programs and Other Resources

 Quit For LifeŽ Program: Group Health recommends this program which is five times more likely to help you quit than going cold turkey.
-Individual phone counseling and group programs are offered, along with Web tools and other support strategies.
+Individual phone counseling is offered, along with Web tools and other support strategies.

 Group Health members' benefits plans may help cover tobacco-cessation products used in the program, such as gum, patches, and medications.
 To check what's covered in your plan, contact Customer Service.